Income Tax Refunds in Bankruptcy

 CRA will send any refunds for these tax returns to you.

-If you have any questions about Tax Returns Income tax refunds in Bankruptcy or other aspects of bankruptcy or consumer proposals you can set up a FREE consultation with Bankruptcy Canada’s Licensed Insolvency Trustees.
+If you have any questions about Tax Returns and Income tax refunds in Bankruptcy or other aspects of bankruptcy or consumer proposals you can set up a FREE consultation with Bankruptcy Canada’s Licensed Insolvency Trustees.